Lily awards £178,000 of new funding for mito research

 The two studies are the successful applicants of the charity's 2021/22 funding call, which awards grants to the most promising evidence-based mitochondrial research proposals.

-The new projects include: a study at Newcastle University to test the efficacy of using remote microphones (assisted listening devices) to help adult mitochondrial patients affected by hearing loss; and a study at UCL to test a groundbreaking Deoxynucleoside treatment using mouse models of mitochondrial disease.
+The new projects are a study at Newcastle University to test the efficacy of using remote microphones (assisted listening devices) to help adult mitochondrial disease patients affected by hearing loss and a study at UCL to test a ground-breaking Deoxynucleoside treatment using mouse models of mitochondrial disease.

 The studies are both based in the UK and led by leading experts in the field of mitochondrial disease.